Ruhaan838/CGrad/README.md

 I ❤️ contributions!
 If you’d like to contribute to **CGrad**, please:
 ```
-You can contribute on code improvement and documantation editing.
+You can contribute to code improvement and documentation editing.
 ```
 ```
-Any issue found, report that it on github issue
+If any issue is found, report it on the GitHub issue
 ```
 1. 🍴 Clone the repository.
 2. 🌱 Create a new branch for your feature or bugfix.